RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 chmod +x *.sh
 ```

 Next, we filter the sequences for quality scores.
 This is done by running the `processing_seq.sh` script in this folder.
-Run (replace `<group_number>` by the group of genes that are supposed to be processed, defaults to `110`, the smallest dataset)
+Run (replace `<group_number>` by the group of genes that are supposed to be processed, defaults to `110`, the smallest dataset. `100` is the set of all promoter sequences, and is used in the publication.)

 ```
 ./processing_seq.sh <group_number>